How to travel between Nagasaki and Tokyo

 By air via Nagasaki Airport

-JAL, ANA, Solaseed Air and Jetstar Japan operate frequent flights between Tokyo (Haneda Airport, except Jetstar Japan which uses Narita Airport) and Nagasaki Airport.
+JAL, ANA and Solaseed are operating frequent flights between Tokyo's Haneda Airport and Nagasaki Airport, while Jetstar and Peach connect Nagasaki with Narita Airport.
 Flight time is approximately two hours.
 The regular one way fare of JAL and ANA is around 44,000 yen, but discount offers are usually available for around 13,500 to 33,000 yen.
-The fares of Solaseed Air are typically 20 percent lower than the ones by JAL and ANA, while fares by Jetstar Japan start around 6,500 yen one way.
+The fares of Solaseed are typically 20 percent lower than the ones by JAL and ANA, while fares by Peach and Jetstar start around 6,500 yen one way.

-Nagasaki Airport is located 45 minutes outside of central Nagasaki by bus (800 yen).
+Nagasaki Airport is located 45 minutes outside of central Nagasaki by bus.
+The ride costs 1000 yen one way.

 By air via Fukuoka Airport

-The Tokyo-Fukuoka route is the world's third busiest air route.
+The Tokyo-Fukuoka route is the one of the world's busiest air route.
 Accordingly competition is fierce, resulting in the probability that flying from Tokyo to Fukuoka followed by a bus trip to Nagasaki comes cheaper than flying directly into Nagasaki Airport.
 From Fukuoka Airport, buses depart to Nagasaki every hour.
-The one way trip from Fukuoka Airport to Nagasaki takes 2.5 hours and costs 2570 yen.
+The one way trip from Fukuoka Airport to Nagasaki takes 2.5 hours and costs 2620 yen.

 Above fees and schedules are subject to change.
 For the current yen exchange rate, click here.